-I can’t tell you how often people are surprised when I tell them I use a vegetable oil to remove my makeup, moisturise my skin and take care of my hair.
+I can’t tell you how often people are surprised when I tell them I use a carrier oil to remove my makeup, moisturise my skin and take care of my hair.
 I have had great results with oils and really can’t recommend them enough.
 I have tried loads of different ones but here are some of my favorite oils.
 These post is going to focus on the oils I keep rebuying and a few ideas about how I use them.

-First of all let’s look at how to choose a vegetable oil.
+First of all let’s look at how to choose a carrier oil.
 There are so many sold in the market currently so it’s always best to get ones that are 100% pure (it amazes me how many times I have found Argan Oil written on a bottle and then when I check the ingredient list the product is full of silicone and perfume).
 Also, try and make sure to get a cold pressed oil as they are pressed at low temperatures which means they retain their natural properties far better.
 If you can choose one with an organic label it’s even better so you avoid putting pesticides and chemicals onto your skin.
 I buy loads of my oils from the AromaZone website, as you can see in the picture.

 Coconut oil – I know the entire internet has covered this oil in every detail already but I couldn’t not mention it.
 If you asked me which oil I would keep if I had to choose only one then there is no contest!
 This oil is the Queen of the Queens!!
 It truly is great for both skin and hair but there are so many ways to use it that perhaps I should do a post focused solely on coconut oil and it’s uses (let me know if you are interested).
 So, here are some of the different ways that I use it currently.
 For all my D.I.Y. hair treatments Coconut oil is always the base as its is a highly penetrative oil which deeply nourish and moisturises the scalp as well as the hair.
 It’s absolutely excellent for dry and brittle hair.
 Then when I use it on my body, mostly when I have no time to wax my legs, I shave them using Coconut oil.
 It leaves my skin so soft and does such a good job!